 What Happens If No Police Report Is Filed Following a Car Accident?

 It is usual for all persons involved in an accident to feel rattled.
 It's also possible that the events and facts surrounding the accident remain hazy even a day or two later.
+Sometimes, a situation like a minor fender bender with no police report can complicate matters.
 Furthermore, certain injuries may show hours or days after the collision.
 Concussions and/or traumatic brain injuries (TBI) can not appear immediately after a car accident; these types of injuries can be mild, and it may take days for a person to recognize they have them if they do not seek medical assistance quickly.

 If the damage was modest, no injuries occurred, and all parties engaged were licensed and properly insured, there would be no need to file a police complaint.
 However, the issue often emerges after the accident, when individuals have had time to reflect on the occurrence and have differing accounts of the incident to convey to insurance companies.

-Many drivers believe they do not need a police report immediately after an accident, but it is crucial to remember that once everyone has left the site, it may be too late for a police report.
+Many drivers believe they do not need a police report immediately after an accident, but it is crucial to remember that once everyone has left the site, especially after a minor fender bender with no police report, it may be too late for a police report.
 Without a police record, the other motorist may sue you for car damage or medical issues incurred as a result of the collision.
 It will be your word against the other party's unless you meticulously record any proof and prove whether your case is truth or false.
 An skilled attorney, on the other hand, will be able to establish your case even without a police record.